20 May, 2009

 I taped off the areas that I didn’t think I wanted varnished, and put one coat of Z-Spar Flagship Varnish thinned 50% with the recommended thinner, allowed the amount of drying time prescribed by the label then sanded and put another Flagship coat on, thinned 25%, followed by two coats of 15% thinned Flagship.
 It was at this point that I broke out the Bristol Finish.
 After prepping the surface to be varnished, I laid on five more coats, for a total of nine coats.

+I then spent at least two hours pulling tape, trying my best not to completely ruin what I had done so far.
 Now for the topsides.
 I taped off the varnish work I had just completed, leaving a slight overlap of the paint over the varnish, to ensure a good seal of the wood.
 As before, I thinned the first coat of Pre-Kote 50% to ensure thorough penetration, then waited and sanded as directed, following with a full Pre-Kote before two coats of Hatteras Off-White Premium Yacht Enamel.

+Then I spent two more hours pulling tape off of the spreaders.
+I believed that they were ready for the final round.
 I busted out my best sandpaper and took those spreaders to town.
 Once deemed ready for tape, they were cleaned and wiped down, then got taped for some varnish, allowing an overlap of the varnish over the paint.
 Unfortunately, they were left out on a damp night in what would have been their final coat, so they ended up getting one last go-round in the varnish department.

 More removal of tape ensues.